Jerry-Jie-Xie/Jerry-Jie-Xie.github.io/_pages/about.md

   - /about.html
 ---

-Thank you for visting my site!
+Thank you for visiting my site!

 Associate Professor <br>
 School of Computer and Electronic Information, Nanjing Normal University